Computing Optimal Kernels in Two Dimensions: Introduction

-Agarwal \etal \cite{ahv-aemp-04} proved the existence of an $\eps$-kernel of size $O(\eps^{-(d-1)/2})$ for any set of points in $\reals^d$, and they also presented fast algorithms for computing such an $\eps$-kernel.
-These algorithms were subsequently improved and generalized, see \cite{c-fcscds-06,AY07,AHY08}.
-However, for a specific point set, an $\eps$-kernel of size much smaller than $\Omega(\eps^{-(d-1)/2})$ may exist.
+As mentioned above, Agarwal \etal \cite{ahv-aemp-04} proved the existence of an $\eps$-kernel of size $O(\eps^{-(d-1)/2})$ for any set of points in $\reals^d$ and presented fast algorithms for computing such an $\eps$-kernel.
+These algorithms were subsequently improved and generalized, see \cite{c-fcscds-06,ay-sodsa-07,ahy-rsfpg-08}.

-The NP-Hardness of computing an optimal kernel in $\reals^3$ follows from that of polytope approximation~\cite{dg-cop3d-97}, see also~\cite{akss-eakrm-17,clwww-krmse-17}.
-Clarkson \cite{c-apca-93} studied the problem of polytope approximation as a hitting set problem, providing a logarithmic approximation in the optimal size, that can be used for approximating the optimal kernel.
-For $d=3$, the approximation factor can be improved to $O(1)$~\cite{BG95}.
 Yu \etal~\cite{yapv-pmsfk-08} studied practical algorithms for computing coresets/kernels, and suggested an incremental algorithm that seems to provide a good approximation to the optimal kernel.
-Using a greedy approach, Blum \etal \cite{bhr-sagps-19} studied the problem of approximating optimal kernels in high dimensions.

-More recently, Wang \etal \cite{wmklt-mcmrm-21} presented a cubic time algorithm that can be interpreted as approximating the optimal kernel of a point set in $\reals^2$.
-Specifically, their algorithm computes an $\eps$-kernel of size at most $\optX{\eps/3}$ (observe that $\optX{\eps/3} \geq \optX{\eps}$).
-Klimenko and Raichel \cite{kr-fechs-21} provided an $O(n^{2.53})$ time algorithm for this problem generating a set of size at most $\optX{\eps/2}$.
-They also tackle the case when $\PS$ is convex, which they solve in $O(n \log^2 n)$ time.
-This readily provides a bi-criteria approximation for general case with at most $2\optX{\eps/2}$ vertices.

-There is a rich body of work on simplifying a polygonal curve within a certain Hausdorff/\Frechet distance.
-Imai and Iri \cite{ii-oaapl-86} proposed a dynamic-programming approach to approximate a piecewise linear function.
-Aggarwal \etal \cite{abosy-fmcnp-89} solved the problem of finding a minimum convex polygon that lies between two convex polygons -- where vertices are allowed to be placed arbitrarily.
-See \cite{ahmw-nltaa-05,KKL*19,kr-fechs-21} and references therein for more information.
+The NP-Hardness of computing an instance-optimal kernel in $\reals^3$ follows from that of polytope approximation~\cite{dg-cop3d-97}, see also~\cite{akss-eakrm-17,clwww-krmse-17}.
+Clarkson \cite{c-apca-93} studied the problem of polytope approximation as a hitting-set problem, providing a logarithmic approximation in the optimal size, that can be used for approximating the optimal kernel.
+For $d=3$, the approximation factor can be improved to $O(1)$~\cite{bg-aoscf-95}.
+Using a greedy approach, Blum \etal \cite{bhr-sagps-19} studied the problem of approximating optimal kernels in high dimensions, and presented polynomial-time algorithms for computing an $\eps$-kernel of size $O(d\optX{\eps}\log \optX{\eps})$ or an $(\eps+8\eps^{1/3})$-kernel of size $O(\optX{\eps}\eps^{-2/3})$.